‘Bachelor In Paradise’: Corinne Olympios Says She’ll ‘Most Likely’ Join Cast Despite Having A Boyfriend

 Meanwhile, Corinne Olympios has been busy since her run on The Bachelor.
 Olympios, who made it into the final four during Nick’s season, recently launched her own clothing line, and is currently planning to expand the brand into swimwear and active ware.

 As previously reported by the Inquisitr, Corinne Olympios may also be getting her own reality TV series.
-Although she’s appeared on The Bachelor, and will likely appear on Bachelor In Paradise, Olympios says the world wants to see more of her and her family on television, and reveals she’s currently talking with networks about her own show.
+Although she’s appeared on The Bachelor, and will likely appear on Bachelor In Paradise, Olympios says the world wants to see more of her and her family on television, and revealed she’s currently talking with networks about her own show.

-Elite Daily even reports that Corinne’s going to have her very own radio show and release a book about her life.
+Elite Daily even reported that Corinne’s going to have her very own radio show and release a book about her life.
 “There’s gonna be a book, a radio show… it’s kind of gonna be a bunch of my scenarios, just things that happen to [me]… fun stories, things like that.
 It’s gonna be really good actually.”

 As for Corinne’s ex-Bachelor boyfriend, Nick Viall, he’s currently engaged to the Season 21 winner, Vanessa Grimaldi.
-The couple are living together in L.A. as Nick competes for the Mirror Ball Trophy during Season 24 of Dancing With The Stars.
+The couple is living together in L.A. as Nick competes for the Mirror Ball Trophy during Season 24 of Dancing With The Stars.
 During this week’s episode, Viall even pulled Grimaldi onto the floor to end his dance in a steamy make out session on live TV.
 The pair say they’re not ready to set a wedding date just yet, as they’re still getting to know each other, but that they are happily engaged.

 What are your thoughts on Corinne Olympios likely joining Bachelor In Paradise, although she’s currently in a relationship?